melissavoegeli/threading-in-clojure/Agents.md

 #### Programming Exercise

 We can make slight modifications to our previous example in `lib/agents.clj`.
 Simply follow the directions provided to you in the comments.
+You'll notice that there are not many changes to be made in implementation, but will notice a subtle difference in behavior of your program.

 > _TIP: skip ahead to an implementation of using delays with `git checkout agents-solved`_